theopmw/Top-Spots-London/TESTING.md

 Fix:
-To fix this, the Google Placeslaces script had to be removed and the script for the map at the end of the HTML body had to be modified from:
+To fix this, the Google Places script had to be removed and the script for the map at the end of the HTML body had to be modified from:
 ```
 <script
 src="https://maps.googleapis.com/maps/api/js?key=AIzaSyD34uhPBsPD7JorzkINLXHnLaGexxT8Us8">